LaScheggia/LaScheggia/README.md

 --->

 # :wave: Hello everybody!
 My name is :hibiscus: *Donata* :hibiscus:.
-I'm a Jr software integrator based in Italy near *Milan*! :city_sunrise:
+I'm a Jr __frontend developer__ based in Italy near *Milan*! :city_sunrise:

+I started an internship as a frontend developer @ **Red Software Systems** in Monza later this January (2022). :red_circle::red_circle:

-I started working in late October for COGEN spa and I'm :eyes: trying to become a better developer. :computer:
+I worked for COGEN spa in the last quarter of 2021. :computer:

 In August I completed my Bootcamp :books: with __Boolean Careers__ which led me to become a full stack web developer.

 ## :round_pushpin: What I'm doing now:grey_question:
-I'm working as a software integrator for COGEN spa, located in Molinetto (BS). :woman_technologist:
+I'm studiyng frontend development techniques as part of my internship. :woman_technologist:

 ## :notebook_with_decorative_cover: What I'm learning right now:grey_question:
-I'm improving my node.js skills and how to integrate various software.
-And some other things.. :octocat::octocat:
+Some very nice things regarding FE :octocat::octocat:

 ## :books: What I learnt during Boolean Bootcamp:grey_question:
 All the skills and stacks to create webapps and webpages. :octocat::octocat: